Felonies Years of Experience with Proven Results

 Call (662) 269-6188 to discuss your case with Vollor Law Firm, P.A. today!

-• Not Guilty - Kidnapping and Capital Rape Not Guilty
+• Not Guilty Kidnapping and Capital Rape Criminal Defense

 After being accused of kidnapping and forcibly raping a young woman, a 26-year-old Choctaw County man was facing two life sentences in prison, if convicted.